joelguittet/mender-mcu-client/README.md

 It is possible to reduce even more the footprint of the mender-mcu-client library by customizing the default log level at build time using `CONFIG_MENDER_LOG_LEVEL` configuration key.
 Default is `MENDER_LOG_LEVEL_INF` which means information, warning and error messages are included.
 In production, it is highly possible you don't have a logging interface and as a consequence you can disable all logs.
 This permits to save about 10kB on the total size of the application.

-## Roadmap
+## Road-map

 The following features are currently in the pipeline.
-Please note that I haven't set dates in this roadmap because I develop this in my free time, but you can contribute with Pull Requests:
+Please note that I haven't set dates in this road-map because I develop this in my free time, but you can contribute with Pull Requests:

 * Support update of [modules](https://docs.mender.io/artifact-creation/create-a-custom-update-module) to perform other kind of updates that could be specific to one project: files, images, etc.
 * Integration of other nice to have Mender features: Device Troubleshoot sending and receiving files, ...